mklabs/tabtab/readme.md

 - Windows is not supported
 - Cache has been removed
-- tabtab now emits the whole line (ex. program foobar) instead of emitting several events at once (program and foobar).
+- Now only support node `> 10.10.0`, for previous version with support for node 6/8 be sure to use tabtab `2.2.x`

 ### Goal of this 3.0.0 version

 Simplify everything, major overhaul, rewrite from scratch.

-Functional, less abstraction, clearer documentation, good test coverage, support for node 6/8/10 without babel. (_Note_ have issues with node 6 on Travis, disabled for now).
+Functional, less abstraction, clearer documentation, good test coverage, support for node 10 without babel.

 Up to date dependencies, easier to debug, easier to test.

-If possible, windows support (with git bash)

 Should still support bash, zsh and fish but bash is the primary focus of this alpha version.

-No binary file anymore, just a library.
+No binary file anymore, just a library (still debating with myself)

 The goal of this rewrite is two-folded: